All Episodes

 Personal responsibility, reform of the tort system.

-We do not need you know, more Medicare.
+We do not need, you know, more Medicare.

-We don't even take Medicaid, Medicare is a mess.
+Medicare is a mess.

-We do not need Obama run health care.
+We do not need Obama-run health care.

-I called you Quincy, Illinois in 92.
+I called you, Quincy, Illinois in 92.

-You said follow what you love.
+You said, follow what you love.

-I always loved medicine, and I went to med school, it was the best thing I ever did.
+I always loved medicine, and I went to med school.

-Well, and is that where you met your husband?
+And is that where you met your husband?

-Uh we don't even write birth control.
+We don't even write birth control.

-Um we have a lovely practice.
+We have a lovely practice.

-We have eight employees, we run this practice for eight years.
+We run this practice for eight years.

 I think we have a very good reputation in town.